-Click Here for information on our time-limited 2018 Pilot Program so you can be included in our national research!
+Click here for information on our time-limited Fall 2017 Pilot Program so you can be included in our research!

 There are many people who encounter victims of human trafficking in their jobs and they don’t know it.
 Our programs play a critical role in helping people on the frontlines understand how and why people become HT victims.
 The ability to recognize victims will come as a result of being educated on how to identify the red flags of an abused person so they can protect and help victims break out of this abuse cycle.